nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-- 2b.
-The given search result is empty
+- 3a.
+The search result comes up empty

-  - 2b1. imPoster shows a message informing the user that there are no endpoints found
+  - 3a1. imPoster shows a message informing the user that there are no endpoints found

-    Use case resumes at step 1.
+    Use case ends.

 **Use case E05 - List all saved API endpoints**